SebaGraz/ZZDiffusionBridge/README.md

 see the issue [#11](/../../issues/11) for changing system.
 It contains stuff that may be not used for certain models (ionefficient).
 Maybe this should be a tuple or we should move all the arguments which are model spcific as attributes of `::Model:<AbstractModel`.

 ## Examples
 We have three examples right now.
-They are [here](/src/examples) and implement the ZigZag sampler for three different sdes.
+They are [here](/src/examples) and implement the ZigZag sampler for three different sdes. **how to run them:**
+1. run src/ZZDiffiusionBridge.jl
+2. run one of files in the folder src/examples/

 ## Developing the ZigZag for a new SDE
 If you want to develop your own sde, you need to: